j0lle/gpu-screen-recorder-selector/README.md

 If GPU Screen Recorder is installed with -Dcapabilities=true (which is the default option) then `gsr-kms-server` is installed with admin capabilities.
 This removes a password prompt when recording a monitor with the `-w monitor` option (for example `-w screen`).
 However if the root user is disabled on the system then the password prompt will show up anyways.
 If the root user is disabled on your system then you can instead record with `-w focused` or `-w window_id` on X11 or `-w portal` on Wayland.
+## GPU usage is high on my laptop
+GPU usage on battery powered devices is misleading.
+For example Intel iGPUs has multiple performance levels and the GPU usage reported on the system is the GPU usage at the current performance level.
+The performance level changes depending on the GPU load, so it may say that GPU usage is 80%, but the actual GPU usage may be 5%.